yblir/vllm-learn/docs/source/features/lora.md

 This document shows you how to use [LoRA adapters](https://arxiv.org/abs/2106.09685) with vLLM on top of a base model.

-LoRA adapters can be used with any vLLM model that implements {class}`~vllm2.model_executor.models.interfaces.SupportsLoRA`.
+LoRA adapters can be used with any vLLM model that implements {class}`~vllm.model_executor.models.interfaces.SupportsLoRA`.

 Adapters can be efficiently served on a per request basis with minimal overhead.
 First we download the adapter(s) and save them locally with